 Interested students complete an application package and submit it through their high school counselors to the Upward Bound Director.
 When the Upward Bound staff verifies that all qualifications have been met a personal interview is arranged for the student and a parent(s).
 Students that meet all qualifications, including academic goals and willingness to commit, are invited to become a part of the Upward Bound Program (based on the number of openings available).

-Academic Year - From September through May, participants will spend two Saturdays per month on the Harding campus.
+Academic Year - From September through May, participants will spend 14 Saturdays on the Harding campus.
 The primary focus of these visits will be academic tutoring.
 Students also participate in workshops on a broad range of topics including study skills, social skills, learning styles, test taking strategies and interpersonal relationships.
 Students from outlying districts are provided transportation.
-The Upward Bound Program provides Saturday lunch to students (at no charge to students) in the Harding University cafeteria.
+Upward Bound provides Saturday lunch to students (at no charge to students) in the Harding University cafeteria.

 Summer Academy Component - Upward Bound students completing the 9th, 10th, and 11th grades attend a 6 week program in the summer.
 The Summer Academy is designed to simulate the "college" experience.
 Students live in the dorms on the Harding University campus, attend social events, eat in the university cafeteria, participate in field trips and enjoy various recreational activities.
 Most importantly students attend classes during the day Monday-Friday that consist of supplemental instruction in the high school curriculum.
 One goal of the Summer Academy is for each student to develop the tools needed to excel in the following school year.